 What?
 Why is Oktoberfest in September?

-While the original Oktoberfest festival took place in Bavaria on October 12, 1810 (to celebrate the marriage of the Crown Prince of Bavaria (later, King Louis I) to Princess Therese von Sachsen-Hildburghausen), the event was eventually moved back to September to take advantage of nicer weather.
+The original Oktoberfest festival took place in Bavaria on October 12, 1810 (to celebrate the marriage of the Crown Prince of Bavaria (later, King Louis I) to Princess Therese von Sachsen-Hildburghausen).
+But, they eventually rescheduled the event back to September to take advantage of nicer weather.
 When is Oktoberfest 2022?
 Oktoberfest begins on Saturday, September 17, and ends on Monday, October 3, 2022.

 Tip No. 2: Brush up on your Oktoberfest history (trivia contest, anyone?)

 A quick Google search will bring you loads of Oktoberfest history, but since we’re history nuts, we’ll gladly get you started.
-The official Oktoberfest festival is held annually in Munich, Germany and has only been canceled 25 times due to war, inflation, and disease (yep, coronavirus took it down in 2020 and 2021).
+The official Oktoberfest festival is held annually in Munich, Germany.
+It has only been canceled 25 times over the last 200 years!
+Usually due to war, inflation, and disease (yep, coronavirus took it down in 2020 and 2021).
 It is the largest folk festival in the world, with over 7 million people attending in the event’s busiest years.
 (Take that Super Bowl!)

 Beer was first introduced to the event in 1818 when food and beverage tents were first allowed at the fest.
-Today, only beer produced in Munich, Germany can be served at Oktoberfest, with only six Munich-based breweries allowed to name their beers Oktoberfestbier, including Spaten Brauerei, Hacker-Pschorr, Paulaner, Hofbräu, Augustiner, and Löwenbräu.
+Today, only beer produced in Munich, Germany can be served at Oktoberfest.
+Just six Munich-based breweries are allowed to name their beers Oktoberfestbier, including Spaten Brauerei, Hacker-Pschorr, Paulaner, Hofbräu, Augustiner, and Löwenbräu.
 (We’ll talk more about beer in Tip No.3.)

-If you attend the event in person, you’ll soon find out that Oktoberfest is all about the massive beer tents sponsored by local brewers.
+If you attend Oktoberfest, you’ll find these local brewers sponsor massive beer tents all over the grounds.
 If you want to drink, you need to reserve a spot in one of these delightful tents in advance (tickets cost $169 euros at one site we visited).
 Your ticket gets you a place to sit, two liters of beer, a half roast chicken (chicken is a thing at Oktoberfest), and we’re pretty sure a really, really good time.

 Tip No. 3: Stock up on Oktoberfest style craft beers (and beer steins).

-At The Crafty Cask, we’re all about craft beers, and since getting access to real, German craft beers is tricky, we favor Oktoberfest-style craft beers made in the U.S.A.
-If you’re hosting an Oktoberfest-themed event, you’ll want to ask your local craft breweries about the following styles of beer, which we feature a tour Oktoberfest virtual tasting events:
+At The Crafty Cask, we’re all about craft beers.
+Since getting access to real, German craft beers is tricky, we favor Oktoberfest-style craft beers made in the U.S.A.
+If you’re hosting an Oktoberfest-themed event, you’ll want to ask your local craft breweries about the following styles of beer, which we feature at our Oktoberfest virtual tasting events:

 - Festbier, a pale lager with subdued, toasted malt notes.